Alzheimer's Foundation of America: Disease background

 Experts believe that an estimated 5.5 million Americans have Alzheimer's disease.
 The number of people with Alzheimer's disease doubles for every 5-year interval beyond age 65.
 The Centers for Disease Control issued a report in 2017 showing that Alzheimer's-related deaths increased by 54.5% between 1999 and 2014.

 Unless the disease can be effectively treated or prevented, the number of Americans with Alzheimer's disease will increase significantly; projections are that as many as 13.8 million Americans ages 65 and over will be affected by the year 2050.
 On January 4, 2011, President Barack Obama signed into law the National Alzheimer's Project Act (NAPA), requiring the Secretary of the U.S. Department of Health and Human Services (HHS) to establish the National Alzheimer's Project to, in part, create and maintain an integrated national plan to overcome Alzheimer's disease; and accelerate the development of treatments that would prevent, halt or reverse the course of Alzheimer's disease.
 In May 2012, HHS released its "National Plan to Address Alzheimer's Disease".

 Leadership

-The Alzheimer's Foundation of America was founded by Bert E. Brodsky after his experiences serving as a caregiver for his mother, Anne, who lived with Alzheimer's disease from 1980-92.
+The Alzheimer's Foundation of America was founded by Bert E. Brodsky after his experiences serving as a caregiver for his mother, Anne, who lived with Alzheimer's disease from 1980 to 1992.
 Eric J. Hall was the founding CEO of the organization and put together the infrastructure which still exists to this day.
 He felt at that time there was little information available and nowhere to turn to for help and founded AFA with the goal of ensuring no other family living with Alzheimer's disease would have to go through the journey alone.

 The Alzheimer's Foundation of America's current President & Chief Executive Officer is Charles J. Fuschillo Jr.